Volatility matters: Why you should watch the VIX

 There are also about two-dozen volatility exchange-traded products (ETPs) for the VIX, including both exchange-traded funds (ETFs) and exchange-traded notes (ETNs).
 ETFs are investments that hold assets, such as stocks, bonds or commodities, while ETNs are unsecured debt notes.
 ETNs, like bonds, can be bought and sold or held to maturity.4

 Volatility ETPs tend to move in the opposite direction of the S&P 500.
-In other words, when the S&P 500 falls, volatility ETPs will rise.5 For example, the VIX averaged 10.5 in June, or about half of its historical average of 20, while the S&P 500 hit another record on June 19.6
+In other words, when the S&P 500 falls, volatility ETPs will rise.5 For example, the VIX averaged 14.06 on July 1, 2019 when the S&P 500 hit a record high.

 Don't let the VIX vex you